 CBD is also known to be an antiepileptic, so together, people with certain forms of epilepsy may receive double the benefit by using products containing CBD and linalool.
 Both compounds are also antimicrobial, which gives the body two additional tools to fight fungal and bacterial infections.

-Beyond terpenes, whole plant products like our full spectrum hemp oil also offer additional compounds called cannabinoids.
+Beyond terpenes, whole plant full spectrum hemp oil products also offer additional compounds called cannabinoids.
 Examples of cannabinoids include CBD, CBG and THCA, which both provide benefits to the individual.

 Cannabinoids each offer their own advantages, and they work together with other cannabinoids and terpenes, a term which has been coined “the entourage effect.”